-The EU’s new General Data Protection Regulations came into force on May 25th 2018, but whilst the regulations came into effect on that day and were enforceable from that date, your business is unlikely to get a visit from the Information Commissioner’s Office in the next few days.
-Instead, it should be the starting point from which you make sure you collect data legitimately and in line with the law.
+The EU’s General Data Protection Regulations came into force on May 25th 2018, but whilst the regulations were enforceable from that date it would have been unlikely that you ever had a visit from the Information Commissioner’s Office since then.
+However that date should have been the starting point from which you made sure you were collecting data legitimately and in line with the law.
 And this doesn’t just apply to your own business.
 As any virtual assistant CRM specialist or database expert will tell you – it’s about ensuring that all the third parties or service providers you use are compliant too.

 How do I know who is compliant?